NathanAW24/NewPhone2022/README.md

 ## Structure
 This repository consists of two folders, <a href='https://github.com/NathanAW24/NewPhone2022/tree/nathan-commits/OfficialWebsites'>OfficialWebsites<a> and <a href='https://github.com/NathanAW24/NewPhone2022/tree/nathan-commits/SpecsWebsites'>SpecsWebsites<a>.
 OfficialWebsites is created to scrape for the available phones and their pricings while SpecsWebsites is created to scrape for the specifications from gsmarena.

+There is also a <a href='https://github.com/NathanAW24/NewPhone2022/blob/nathan-commits/cleanData.ipynb'>cleanData.ipynb<a> file which contains the code for cleaning and filtering the phone options.

 ## Installation
 If you have git, type this code in your terminal (bash/cmd/powershell) to clone the repository in your preferred location.
 ```